-The charred cladding is supplied in FSC certified British Larch and can be machined to any of our standard tongue and groove, shiplap or rainshield profiles.
+The burnt wood cladding is supplied in FSC certified British Larch and can be machined to any of our standard tongue and groove, shiplap or rainshield profiles.
 We can also provide it sawn in our feather edge profiles if you prefer.
 After the timber has been charred we then treat the timber with an oil to protect the finish.

-Because the cladding is hand-charred to order, we can burn the surface to any degree you require, although the most common is completely black and this is the standard if ordered online without further instruction.
+Because the black timber cladding is hand-charred to order, we can burn the surface to any degree you require, although the most common is completely black and this is the standard if ordered online without further instruction.
 See our Tiga Wood cladding for a lightly-seared version of this cladding which really brings out the grain in the wood.

 When installing your cladding we recommend that you start by fitting a breathable membrane to the wall, then fit softwood battens to the wall which will be an anchor point to fix your charred black cladding to.
 By fixing to battens rather than straight to the inner wall you will allow air to flow behind the cladding.

 For our machined profiles we recommend that you leave a 3mm gap between boards and if you are installing tongue and groove cladding you should install it with the tongue facing up so that moisture doesn’t gather in the groove.
-When fitting feather edge cladding, bear in mind that when quoting your coverage we price off a 25mm overlap so if you want a larger overlap you will need more timber.
+When fitting feather edge burnt wood cladding, bear in mind that when quoting your coverage we price off a 25mm overlap so if you want a larger overlap you will need more timber.

 Click on the "Fitting Guidance" above for more information.

-Have a look at the photographs below to see some of the looks that can be achieved with our charred black cladding.
+Have a look at the photographs below to see some of the looks that can be achieved with our charred black timber cladding.

 Our Charred Cladding is designed to be installed by a professional with previous experience in successfully fitting cladding who understands how timber can expand and contract.
 The information here is provided as an overview only and is not a substitute for professional fitting advice.